samy-dj19/ziramusicroom/zira-music-bot/frontend-mini-app/README.md

 - **Error Handling:** User-friendly toast notifications for errors and important actions.
 - **Mini App Integration:** Seamless experience when launched from Telegram, with a "Back to Telegram" button.
 - **Production Readiness:** Health checks and environment variable support for deployment.
+- **AI-Powered Music Playback:** Type a song name and let the AI play it for you instantly!

 ## Usage
 - Open the app in Telegram or your browser.